cltl/gpt-hackathon/pages/toxic_language.md

 +++

 # Toxic language Detection
-We formulated two prompt engineering challenges to do with toxic language detection.
+We prepared two prompt engineering challenges about toxic language detection.
 The first concerns the detection of *explicit* toxicity, the second detection and explanation of *implicit* toxicity.